nesfit/ICS/Lectures/Lecture_01/PITCHME.md

 +++
 ### Optional parameters
-* Has a default value as a part of it's definition
+* Has a default value as a part of its definition
 * If omitted, the *default value* is used

 ```C#